connexcs/docs/docs/billing-basics.md

 *This is the wrong way*

-**The Correct Way**
+**Correct Method**

-Calculate each call (in this scenario we will do the same for all 100 calls).
+Calculate each call (in this scenario, we will do the same for all 100 calls).

 + 9.1 / 60 * 0.005 =  $0.00075833 (round up to 4dp = 0.0008)

-Repeat this process for each call (in this *example* all 100 calls are the exact same)
+Repeat this process for each call (in this *example*, all 100 calls are the exact same)

 + 100 * 0.0008 = $0.08

 ## Balance Mismatch.
-If you are getting an estimated value from balances that is fine, however different systems update the balance at different times.
+If you get an estimated value from balances which is OK, but different systems update the balance at different times.
 Some systems also automatically deduct a buffer balance to prevent overspend.

-Note: We will not entertain unsupported "balances don't match" statements.
-There is absolutely nothing that we can do to help you investigate this type of problem.
+Note: We don't entertain unsupported "balances don't match" statements.
+We can't do anything to help you investigate this type of problem.

 Balances should be derived from a ledger (your CDR records).